 Every individual case is unique and good quality treatment can take anywhere between six to 24 months.
 Don’t be discouraged, as your specialist orthodontist might surprise you with an expedited solution.

-The small rubber bands loop around the spaced teeth and are meant to pull them together.
-Their use isn’t recommended by registered health professionals because these simple rubber bands can be very dangerous.
+While ‘gap bands’ might seem like a cost-effective, at-home solution, their use isn’t recommended by registered health professionals because these simple rubber bands can be very dangerous.
 The tight bands can move up under your gums and become lodged, and irreversibly damage your teeth.
 This can result in loose teeth or teeth that need to be removed.
 In short, it’s best to leave the treatment to the professionals.

 Please always consult a specialist orthodontist first before making any decisions.
 Your teeth and your smile are extremely important, therefore any changes or improvements to them should be done safely and predictably with a true expert.
 Use our Finder Tool to find a specialist orthodontist near you.